-Concerns I work with
+Concerns I work with:

-Low self-esteem and confidence challenges
+Therapy for low self-esteem and confidence issues

 Feeling stuck, overwhelmed, or lacking direction